Click Solve Modes to compute the eigenmodes of the current geometry. Found modes are listed here; click one to plot its field.

 S-Parameters

-S-parameters are computed from the RLGC transmission line model using standard ABCD matrix formulation.
+S-parameters are computed from the RLGC transmission line model using standard ABCD matrix (T-parameter) formulation.
 For differential lines, modal decomposition separates odd and even modes, which are then combined into 4-port S-parameters.

 Adaptive Mesh Refinement